Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Plan for the next three to five years.

 Affordability is not only about today’s income.
 It is also about how your life may change.
-Think about any shifts in your work schedule, income, or family plans.
-Consider whether you might eventually rent a room or part of the home to reduce costs.
+Think about any shifts in your work schedule, income, or family plans as you create your budget.
 It is also realistic to prepare for everyday surprises, such as car repairs or unexpected increases in insurance costs.
 A home that gives you breathing room is more sustainable than one that stretches your budget to the limit.

 • "Infographic illustrating life changes to consider when buying a home, such as income shifts, family planning, and future rental options